cpraghu/Git_demo1/README.md

-checkout command as the 2 purpose checkout - used for the undo the changes checkout is used to merge the directory
+checkout command as the 2 purpose checkout - used for the undo the changes checkout is used to merge the branches